MedCompUnipd/cluster_usage/README.md

 - `container_name.sif` is the name of the resulting container which will be built;
 - `container_name.def` is the container definition file with all the instructions for apptainer to build the container.

-WARNING: to run this command (or the equivalent but obsolete `apptainer build <--->`) you must have root permissions, therefore it CANNOT be run on the cluster itself.
+WARNING: to run this command (or the equivalent but obsolete `singularity build <--->`) you must have root permissions, therefore it CANNOT be run on the cluster itself.
 Either use another machine or yout local computer.
 The resulting sif can then be copied to wherever you want on the cluster via scp:
    ```bash
    scp /path/to/built/container.sif user.name@medcomp.medicina.unipd.it:/path/inside/cluster/
    ```